San Ramon's Twin Creeks South: 1977–1980 homes & subdivision history

 Yet the Bay Area’s population pressures pushed families to seek homes farther from the urban core.
 The suburban dream beckoned with larger lots, private amenities, and community spirit—values that Twin Creeks South aimed to embody.

 Carl Damé was no stranger to the trials of developing on the edge.
-His original Twin Creeks project, starting in 1969, was a gamble on location and lifestyle.
+His original Twin Creeks project, started in 1969, was a gamble on location and lifestyle.
 Over the years, Damé expanded thoughtfully, carving out subdivisions that offered variety and choice while maintaining a cohesive community feel.

 Twin Creeks South represented the next frontier of this vision, featuring three distinct enclaves: